Madek/madek-webapp/doc/manual/entities.md

 There is no Model "Copyright", but a 'copyrighted' attribute on MediaFiles.
 A Model "License" would be enough to represent all the ways to transfer rights.

-For the User, the UI could stay roughly the same but allow more options.
+For the user, the UI could stay roughly the same but allow more options.
 There can be some specific hints if we know about the context from Metadata about the File or the User (e.g. Link to the official University explanation about the above situation when the User is a student or employee).